Sessue Hayakawa: Personal life

 On May 1, 1914, Hayakawa married fellow Issei performer Tsuru Aoki, who co-starred in several of his films.
-Hayakawa had previously married a white actress, Ruth Noble, a fellow vaudeville performer who had co-starred with him in The Bandit Prince.
-Noble gave birth to a son, Alexander Hayes, but they divorced in 1929 and Hayakawa got custody of the child.
+Hayakawa had an affair with a white actress, Ruth Noble, a fellow vaudeville performer who had co-starred with him in The Bandit Prince.
+Noble gave birth to a son, Alexander Hayes, but gave Hayakawa custody of the child.
 Sessue and Aoki adopted him, changing his name to Yukio, and they raised and educated him in Japan.
 Later, they adopted two more daughters: Yoshiko, an actress, and Fujiko, a dancer.
 Aoki died in 1961.